John Broadhurst

-John Charles Broadhurst (born 20 July 1942) is an English priest of the Roman Catholic Church.
-Broadhurst was formerly a bishop of the Church of England and served as the Bishop of Fulham in the Diocese of London from 1996 to 2010.
-He resigned in order to be received into the Roman Catholic Church and became a priest in that church in 2011.
+John Charles Broadhurst (born 20 July 1942) is an English Catholic priest who was formerly the Anglican Bishop of Fulham in the Diocese of London from 1996 to 2010.
+He resigned in order to be received into the Catholic Church and became a priest of the Personal Ordinariate of Our Lady of Walsingham in 2011.

 Early life

-As a child Broadhurst was baptised in the Roman Catholic Church.
+As a child Broadhurst was baptised in the Catholic Church.
 He grew up in Hendon and was educated at Owens School in Islington.

 Anglican ministry

 Broadhurst trained as an Anglican ordinand at King's College London and its postgraduate facility at St Boniface College, Warminster.
 He was made a deacon in 1966 and ordained a priest in 1967.

 Broadhurst began his ordained ministry at St Michael-at-Bowes, Palmerston Road, progressing through St Augustine's Wembley Park to the Parish of Wood Green (known as Wood Green Team Ministry).
 In 1972 he became the youngest elected member of the General Synod of the Church of England, a position he held until 1996.
 He became Area Dean of Brent while at Wembley Park, and East Haringey during his time at Wood Green.
 He was consecrated Bishop of Fulham (a "provincial episcopal visitor") on 24 September 1996.
 He had "the pastoral care of parishes which are opposed to the ordination of women".

 Broadhurst was formerly the chairman of Forward in Faith and vice-chairman of the Church Union.